-Most 60-second custom animated explainer videos from a North American studio fall between $5,000 and $15,000, while more detailed character animation, 3D animation, or premium brand films can cost anywhere from $25,000–$50,000 or more.
+Most 60-second custom animated explainer videos from a North American studio fall between $5,000 and $15,000, while more detailed character animation, 3D animation, or premium brand films can start anywhere around $25,000 or more.

 Explainer video costs vary based on style, length, production quality, script support, animation complexity, voiceover, and revisions.
 Here’s a simple breakdown of what different budget levels usually include.

 Some of the factors that affect production costs include the animation style, video length, location of the studio, and production quality of the video.
+While production quality can be subjective, there’s a clear difference between a polished, visually refined video and one that feels bare-bones because little care went into the graphics or animation.

 The entry level explainer video is best for basic introductory videos that use minimalist graphics and animation.
 Based on the studio, entry level videos use motion graphics or whiteboard style animation.
 This also covers creating quick short form videos for social media and online Ads.